When to visit the vet?

 Diagnosis

 Chest X-rays can show changes in the lung structure that indicate a fungal infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-In some cases, CT scans may also be necessary to obtain a more accurate picture of the lung changes.
+In some cases, CT scans may also be necessary to get a more precise picture of the lung changes.
 A definitive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. is often made by detecting the fungus in a lung biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. or by detecting fungal antigens in body fluids.

 Therapy